 - The pump, unlike other remedies, doesn’t require an operation.
 External treatments limit the possibility of infection and there is no healing time when using a pump for lymphedema problems.

 - The Compression Pump has met all the standards necessary to be a viable treatment for people who suffer from Lymphedema.
-Many clinical trials and studies have been produced that demonstrate the utility of the Compression Pump for the user.
+Numerous trials and studies confirm the Compression Pump’s effectiveness and usefulness for users.

 - When you engage in drug therapy or an operation to solve a health problem, there are side effects that come with the treatments.
 When using a ADP Compression Pump, you have no worries about drug side effects or problems like infections from an operation.

-- ODSP and ADP can be combined as a source of financing should you need help when purchasing a Sequential Compression Pump.
-Many insurance plans will cover a Compression Pump too
+- If you require assistance in purchasing a Sequential Compression Pump, you can combine ODSP and ADP as a source of financing.
+Many insurance plans will cover a Compression Pump too.

 When the need arises, due to the condition we known as lymphedema know that Alla and her team at Care-Med are ready to assist you in improving the quality of your life.
 Care-Med has been serving the needs of the Greater Toronto Area for many years.
 From custom orthotics to inserts, or shoes that help people enjoy a higher quality of life living a pain-free existence, we have it all.

-We, at Care-Med, honour all major insurance plans and we cater to patients who use ODSP and ADP for their healthcare needs.
+We at Care-Med honor all major insurance plans and we cater to patients who use ODSP and ADP for their healthcare needs.
 To make an appointment at or office, please call 416.782.5353.
 If you would like to submit a written inquiry, please email our location at email@example.com for more information.